 Comment: Sanders initially evades the question.
 His eventual answer doesn't really say whether Clinton's sexual history is a relevant topic of discussion, he only says that there are more important topics.

--- Jennifer Palmieri, a spokesperson for the campaign of Democratic presidential contender former Secretary of State Hillary Clinton, December 22, 2015.
+We are not responding to Trump but everyone who understands the humiliation this degrading language inflicts on all women should.-- Jennifer Palmieri, a spokesperson for the campaign of Democratic presidential contender former Secretary of State Hillary Clinton, December 22, 2015.
 Palmieri was referring to Republican presidential contender Donald Trump's remarks that Clinton had been "schlonged".

 Comment: Palmieri is saying Clinton's campaign won't comment on Trump's language, while at the same time doing the opposite: pointing out that it's degrading language.
 This is sort of the reverse of an evasion: saying that you won't comment on something, but then doing it.